Contrast-Security-OSS/docs/content/user/agent/net/config/Level2Rules-all.md

     <method name="HTTP Request Form" signature="System.Collections.Specialized.NameValueCollection System.Web.HttpRequest.get_Form()" tags="cross-site" />
   </sources>
 ```

+---

 All data that is the return of a method specified here will be tagged as "tainted".
-All tainted data will trigger a warning if it makes it to a *rule* method, unless it has other tags added to it by a *tag-list* method which invalidate a rule.
+All tainted data will trigger a warning if it makes it to a *rule* method, unless it has other tags added to it by a *tag-list* method, which invalidate a rule.

-Besides the "tainted" tag, you can list more tags in the tags attribute to automatically attach to the data.
+Besides the "tainted" tag, you can list additional tags in the ```tags``` attribute to automatically attach them to the data.

-##Tag Rules
+## Tag Rules

-###Tag Rule Syntax
+### Tag Rule Syntax

 ```xml